bchiang7/v4/src/content/projects/ReactResume/index.md

   - React
   - JS
   - CSS
+show: 'false'
 ---

-An online version of my 2016 resume I made for fun.
+Online version of my 2016 resume made for fun.
 I was interested in learning React.js, so I found a simple tutorial and it spun into a weekend project.
-I probably didn't need to use React at all, but hey, at least I learned a few things!